minibits-cash/minibits_wallet/README.md

 - [x] Download .apk file from Releases page and install it on your phone
 - [x] Try on Testflight
 - [x] Download from Freedomstore.io (for EU-based users)
-- [ ] Download from AppStore
+- [x] Download from AppStore

 # Development

 Minibits is a bare React Native app written in Typescript.
 The project structure and code itself are intentionally verbose to support readability.
 Critical wallet code is reasonably documented.
-However, there is vast space for existing code improvements, refactoring, and bug fixing.
-This is an early beta software and the author does not code for a living.

-The code is derived from Ignite template, however with many libraries, notably Expo, stripped down to achieve fast startup times.
+The code is derived from Ignite template, however with many libraries, such as Expo, stripped down to achieve fast startup times.
 Performance bottleneck on some Android devices is react-native-keychain.
-To overcome this, it has been patched not to warm-up on startup, caching for wallet operations is in place and its use to encrypt storage is opt-in.
+To overcome this, it has been patched not to warm-up on startup, with caching in place for repeated wallet operations.

 Wallet state is managed by mobx-state-tree and persisted in fast MMKV storage.
 Only the basic mobx concepts are in place, whole model could be improved.
-All critical wallet code is in services/walletService.ts and all ecash state changes are in models/ProofsStore.ts.
-Wallet communication with the mints is in model/Wallet.ts and uses [cashu-ts](https://github.com/cashubtc/cashu-ts) library.
+All critical wallet code is referenced from services/walletService.ts and all ecash state changes are in models/ProofsStore.ts.
+Wallet communication with the mints is in model/WalletStore.ts and uses [cashu-ts](https://github.com/cashubtc/cashu-ts) library.

 Crypto operations are handled by react-native-quick-crypto, that is fast and does not require awful javascript shims.
-Transaction history and ecash notes are stored in sqlite, with fast react-native-quick-sqlite driver that enables to run lighter queries synchronously.
+Transaction history, mint keys and ecash notes are stored in sqlite, with fast op-sqlite driver that enables to run lighter queries synchronously.

-Wallet included own Tor daemon using react-native-tor library to connect to the mints over Tor network.
-However this seems not to be long term approach as this library is not properly maintained and future updates of React native will likely break it.
-Help with replacement would be appreciated.

 In case of breaking state and data model changes, versioning and code is ready to run necessary migrations on wallet startup.